 This event provoked indignation among the other disciples and served as an opportunity for Jesus to underscore the virtue of humble service.
 He taught them that true leadership and authority come from serving others, a principle exemplified in his sacrificial life.

 James and John, also known as the “sons of thunder,” lived up to their nickname on an occasion when the Samaritans refused to welcome Jesus.
 Reacting impulsively, they asked Jesus if they should call down fire from heaven to consume the Samaritans, an idea swiftly rebuked by Jesus.

 James holds the unfortunate distinction of being the first apostle to be martyred, as recorded in Acts 12:1-3.
 King Herod, seeking to please the Jews, had James killed by the sword and subsequently arrested Peter.

-This James, sometimes called James the Greater, is not to be confused with James the Lesser (May 3) or with the author of the Letter of James and the leader of the Jerusalem community.
+This account refers to James, often known as James the Greater, distinct from James the Lesser (celebrated on May 3), and James, the author of the Letter of James and the leader of the Jerusalem community.